shawn-nyk/tp/docs/DeveloperGuide.md

   1a1.
 InternHunter displays an error message and informs the user of the valid input format. </br>
   Use case resumes from step 1.

-### Use case: UC11 - Edit a skill or achievement
+### Use case: UC11 - Edit a user profile item

 #### MSS

-Precondition: User already has an existing list of skills and achievements. </br>
+Precondition: User already has an existing list of user profile items. </br>
-Guarantees: Editing of skill or achievement is successful
+Guarantees: Editing of user profile item is successful

-1. User requests to edit the details of a skill or achievement and inputs the index and details.
+1. User requests to edit the details of a user profile item and inputs the index and details.
-2. InternHunter edits the skill or achievement from the user profile. </br>
+2. InternHunter edits the user profile item from the user profile. </br>
     Use case ends.

 #### Extensions